 By 2012, worn [BUT NOT] forgotten was regularly exhibiting in local Las Vegas events as well as art shows, craft fairs, vintage markets and festivals throughout Nevada, California, Arizona and Utah.

-Having now collected a seemingly endless number of vintage team t-shirts and photographed hundreds of old-school images, worn [BUT NOT] forgotten has sold nearly 40,000 pieces of sports art.
+Having now collected a seemingly endless number of vintage team t-shirts and photographed hundreds of old-school images, worn [BUT NOT] forgotten has sold over 40,000 pieces of sports art.
 Who’d have thought?
 While some photographers shoot landscapes and others shoot portraits, Steve shoots t-shirts creating something all to its own.
 As Steve likes to say, each piece of art is his “little stamp on the world.”

 If Steve & Jodi have learned anything, it’s that simple, different and cool are three traits of a good idea.
 And that there’s certainly no shortage of old-school, die-hard sports fans out there.